Proactive AI Adoption can be Threatening: When Help Backfires

 \subsection{System Initiative in HCI}

 HCI has long examined how initiative is negotiated between users and systems.
 Horvitz's classic work on mixed-initiative interfaces emphasized that system actions should be calibrated to confidence, user goals, and the cost of errors \citep{horvitz_principles_1999}.
-Amershi et al.'s \citeyearpar{amershi_guidelines_2019} guidelines codified these insights into widely adopted principles for human–AI interaction, such as timing system actions appropriately and clarifying why the system acted.
+Amershi et al.'s guidelines \citep{amershi_guidelines_2019} codified these insights into widely adopted principles for human–AI interaction, such as timing system actions appropriately and clarifying why the system acted.
 While these frameworks address \emph{when} initiative may be appropriate, they leave psychological consequences under-specified.

 Prior studies on proactivity found that proactive features are often perceived as interruptive or intrusive. \citet{liao_what_2016} conducted a field study of AI in the workplace and found that proactive assistance carries a risk of interruption and is often not utilized.
 A survey on expectations from proactive AI systems~\cite{meurisch_exploring_2020} found that users expect such systems to balance initiative with control, transparency, and context-awareness, and that personality traits and socio-demographic characteristics affect user expectations for proactivity.
-A study of a stress management system found that proactive nudges were only well-received when they were carefully timed and personalized~\citep{kocielnik_would_2018}.
-Reports from industry mirror these findings: proactive Copilot features can accelerate productivity but also overwhelm workers when assistance is unsolicited \citep{butler_microsoft_2023,block_sensemaking_2024}.
-These studies demonstrate that initiative-taking is consequential, but they do not identify the psychological mechanism through which it affects user adoption.
-We address this gap by examining \emph{self-threat} as one such mechanism.
+Reports from industry mirror these findings: proactive Copilot features can accelerate productivity but also overwhelm workers when assistance is unsolicited \citep{butler_microsoft_2023}.
+Recent findings have further emphasized the need to balance worker and system initiative in AI-supported work.
+For example, He et al. identify task dimensions—such as process and social consequence, task familiarity, and complexity—that shape when workers prefer to retain initiative and control versus delegate them to AI systems \citep{He2023Rebalancing}.
+These studies demonstrate that initiative-taking is consequential, but they leave underexplored the psychological processes through which it affects user adoption.